Brooks, Valanciunas lead Grizzlies to third straight win

 For the most part, they were unsuccessful.
 Memphis held a 16-point edge near the midway point of the fourth quarter as Valanciunas provided a burst with seven straight points.
-Denver crafted a short rally but got no closer than seven points in the closing minute.
+Denver crafted a short rally but could not get closer than seven points in the closing minute.

 The Grizzlies extended their lead to 19 early in the third quarter by beating the Nuggets down the floor.
 Memphis outscored Denver 19-16 in the low-octane period, but the Grizzlies still held an 82-66 lead heading to the fourth.